 Types of Credit

-Another small but important factor that impacts your credit is the credit mix you have; it makes up 10% of your score.
+Another small but important factor that impacts your credit is the credit mix you have, which makes up 10% of your score.
 Lenders like to see that you have different types of credit, both revolving (like credit cards) and installment (like a mortgage).

 Length of Credit History